Jack Murray (racing driver): The REDEX Reliability Trials

 Murray and his navigator, the unrelated Bill Murray won this Trial in a 1948, Canadian built, Ford V8 with registration plates JM456, losing no points on the trip.
 The car was dubbed the 'Grey Ghost' by famous cricketer 'Ginty' Lush because of its grey 'undercoat' colour.
 Newspapers and magazine articles often erroneously describe the big Ford V8 as an 'ex-taxi'.
 This is not the case.
 Jack bought the black vehicle second hand and repainted it grey.
 It was on this trial that Murray gained his nickname, from his occasional celebratory detonation of sticks of gelignite.
 "They christened me 'Gelignite Jack' after the big bang in the tin outhouse at Townsville Showground", he is quoted as saying.
 "Gelignite wouldn't hurt a flea out in the open.
 It's just the same as a cracker, only louder."

 Bill Murray, navigator and co-driver, was a construction and explosives expert.
 The two Murrays took boxes of gelignite on the trial with the intention of clearing any fallen trees or other obstacles blocking the narrow outback roads.
 It was never used or required for this intended purpose.
 The gelignite became Jack's toy.

-Despite his 'larrikin' image, Murray was a total professional when it counted, a non-smoker, teetotaler with a powerful, athletic build who never took foolhardy risks.
-The Murrays, who lost no points on the entire route, were popular winners, and mobbed at the finish line.
+Despite his 'larrikin' image, Murray was a non-smoker and teetotaler who did not take unnecessary risks.
+The Murrays lost no points on the entire route.